 This much-loved island nation and former British colony combines a wealth of inspiring historical sites dating back to deep antiquity with a lasting sense of place for its own culture, plus immense natural beauty from mountains and forests to lakes and beaches.

-Discover more about the sun-drenched island of Cyprus Find out more here.
+Discover the beauty of the sun-drenched island of Cyprus.
+Find out more about holidays to Cyprus here

 Always time for a festival in Cyprus

 Cypriots don't shy away from putting on a bit of a festival.
 And there are plenty of excuses for fun and celebration throughout the year on this sunny island that you can join in, too, if you time your visits right.

 Significant saints days and other religious events are commemorated with gusto on the island.
 But other fine aspects of the culture, such as food and drink, get their days in the Cypriot sun as well.

 A grape time - sorry about that - is guaranteed every late August when people gather together in Limassol's municipal gardens for a celebration of all things wine and food.

 The festival has been a feature of Limassol life since the early 1960s, and it marks the onset of the September grape harvest on Cyprus.

 With local wine flowing, tempting Cypriot culinary specialities on offer and rumbustious traditional music and dance, fun times are right there on tap.

 And how about a high summer celebration of, yes, baked goods?